 Homeschoolers are just as diverse as the broader children’s market.
 They each have specific sets of values, expectations, and goals.
 So who homeschools?

-There is no one mold that all homeschooling families fit into.
-Research is showing that people from varied ethnic and religious backgrounds are choosing the homeschooling option.
+There’s no one mold that all homeschooling families fit into.
+Research shows that people from varied ethnic and religious backgrounds are choosing the homeschooling option.
 According to Dr. Brian D. Ray of the National Home Education Research Institute, “A demographically wide variety of people homeschool—these are atheists, Christians, and Mormons; conservatives, libertarians, and liberals; low-, middle-, and high-income families; black, Hispanic, and white.”
 In addition, Dr. Ray states that “homeschooling is quickly growing in popularity among minorities.
 About 15% of homeschool families are non-white/nonHispanic (i.e., not white/Anglo).”11

 Families are choosing to homeschool for many different reasons.
-For some it is the desire to shape the curriculum and teaching style to each individual child’s needs.
+For some, it’s the desire to shape curriculum and teaching style to each child’s needs.
 Others have observed that home-educated students typically outperform public-school students on standardized test scores.
-Some families choose to home educate in order to share their beliefs and values with their kids and to strengthen family bonds.
-For others it is the concern over things such as drugs, violence, and bullying.12
+Some families choose to home educate to share their beliefs and values with their kids and to strengthen family bonds.
+For others, it’s the concern over things such as drugs, violence, and bullying.12

-The key to remember when you are writing for homeschoolers is to know who you want to reach.
-It is virtually impossible to write for everyone.
-As in writing for the broader children’s market, you need to know your purpose, your audience, and your call.
+The key to remember when you’re writing for homeschoolers is to know whom you want to reach.
+It’s virtually impossible to write for everyone.
+As it is in writing for the broader children’s market, so it is in the homeschool market.
+You must know your purpose, your audience, and your call.

 - www.breitbart.com/Big-Government/2013/06/07/Report-Growth-in-Homeschooling-Outpacing-Public-Schools.
 See also nces.ed.gov/fastfacts/display.asp?id=91 and nces.ed.gov/programs/projections/projections2020/tables/table_02.asp.